 The styling on the console table was getting a bit boring so I changed it up with some new accessories and some items I already had in other parts of the house.
-The gold ants, and ‘rock on ‘ hand, were from Audenza, as was the artichoke candle.
-I also added a floor standing willow vase and artificial pussy willow stems that I got from Dunelm, at the side of the table.
+The ‘rock on ‘ hand, you can get from Brown & Ginger.
+I added a floor standing willow vase (no longer available) and artificial pussy willow stems (no longer available) next to the table, which were both from Dunelm.

-I needed somewhere to keep my blankets that I use to get cosy in the living room, so I bought these gorgeous belly baskets to use as storage.
+I needed somewhere to keep my blankets that I use to get cosy in the living room, so I bought these gorgeous *belly baskets to use as storage.
 I customised them by adding the embellishments myself.
-I will be doing a DIY tutorial on how I did this soon.
-Add your details here to get the post straight to your inbox.
+You can see how I did this in my DIY belly basket post.

 This fab Juju hat was a DIY project (as they are SO expensive to buy).
-You can find a tutorial on how to make this here.
 It was really easy to make and I’m super pleased with the results.
-The *feather trim I used looks so glossy and nice, and only cost me £14 from eBay for 4 metres.
+The *feather trim I used looks so glossy and plush, and only cost me £14 from eBay for 4 metres.

 I was initially going to hang it at the side of the mirror where the ju ju hat is, but Andy came up with the idea of putting it above the doorway, which also worked better with the wiring and sockets.
-If you do want to buy one, you can get it *here from eBay.
-I have purchased the dimmable transformer from the same company, so you could probably ask them to fit it for you before purchasing.
-I painted the wires and gubbins (is this even a word?) behind it in grey so they would blend in with the wall and not stick out so much.
+I painted the wires and gubbins behind it in the same grey as the wall so as to blend in.

-To create more interest on the stairs, I added a copper planter in the corner with some *artificial zebra grass from eBay which only cost £15.95 and adds texture and colour to the area.
+To create more interest on the stairs, I added a copper planter in the corner with some *artificial zebra grass which adds texture and colour to the area.
 You can see the tutorial on how I made my DIY plant holder here.

-The last few finishing touches on the landing were my artificial Bonsai tree, from Dunelm.
-The *’You Are So Awesome’ book, you can get from eBay, as well as the *artificial string of pearls hanging basket.
+The last few finishing touches on the landing were my *artificial Bonsai tree, from Dunelm.
+The *’You Are So Awesome’. book you can get from eBay, as well as the *artificial string of pearls hanging planter.